drawpile/Drawpile/doc/protocol.md

 A session recording starts with a header that identifies the file type, followed by messages in the same format as transmitted over the network.

-There are two meta message types that are relevant only to recordings:
+There are is a meta message types that is relevant only to recordings:

 * Interval: this message is used to save timing information.
 Upon encountering an interval message, the client should pause for the given number of milliseconds.
-* Marker: these are markers created by the user to annotate interesting points in the session.
-They can be used like bookmarks during playback.

-A recording can be accompanied by an *index file*.
-The index file must have the same name as the recording file, except for the file extension, which must be "dpidx".

-The format of the index file is not documented and it can change from version to version.
-However, the index can always be regenerated from the main recording.
-The index contains a map of message offsets and snapshots of drawingboard state to enable quick jumping in the recording.

 ## Protocol revision history